 This section will describe the arrangements for the transport of plant, ore, equipment, products, wastes and personnel during both the construction phase and operational phases of the Project.
 The description will address the use of existing facilities and all requirements for the construction, upgrading or relocation of any transport related infrastructure.

-Details will be provided of new access and haul roads, road realignments or proposed road closures required as a result of the Project.
+Details will be provided of new access and haul roads (including locations where new roads join existing public roads), road realignments or proposed road closures required as a result of the Project.